What is the EASA administrative validation of the FAA Basic STCs for second hand aircraft, serial number specific?

 This is a simplification of the EASA validation process for the cases where the US STC Holder of a FAA STC classified as Basic is unwilling or unable to apply for EASA validation.

-The scope is limited to Fixed Wing aircraft and installed engines, if applicable, in the following categories:
+The scope is limited to the following product categories and installed engines, if applicable:

 - Powered Sailplanes

 - Small Rotorcraft (i.e. Part 27 aircraft with MTOW ≤ 3 175 Kg and limited to 4 seats, including pilot)

 Please note that STCs that involve changes which impact the aircraft’s noise characteristics are excluded from this simplified process.